OutSystems/docs-product/src/ref/apis/auto/lifetime-deployment-api-v2.begin.md

 }
 </pre>

-The Deployment API allows you to manage applications, modules, environments and deployments of your OutSystems infrastructure.OutSystems infrastructure.
-Version 2 of the API adds support for deployment zones.
+The LifeTime API allows you to manage applications, modules, environments and deployments of your OutSystems infrastructure.
+Version 2 of the API adds support for deployment zones, users, teams and roles.

 Follow the guidelines presented in [REST API Authentication](<../lifetime-deployment/rest-api-authentication.md>) to authenticate your API requests.

 <div class="info" markdown="1">

-Check [LifeTime Deployment API Examples](<../lifetime-deployment/api-use-cases.md>) to learn how to perform common tasks using the LifeTime Deployment API.
+Check [LifeTime API Examples](<../lifetime-deployment/api-use-cases.md>) to learn how to perform common tasks using the LifeTime API.

 </div>